Attraction 7 / 21

 Artillery at the citadel

-When the Habsburgs left Budapest in 1897, ownership of the fortress reverted to the city.
+When the Habsburgs left Budapest as a result of the Austro-Hungarian Compromise of 1867, ownership of the fortress reverted to the city.
 They tore down part of the walls as a symbol of victory against the Austrians.
 However, the Citadel was to be used again to house Hungarian soldiers.

 The Citadel also played a role in World War II.
-Historians point out that it was from the Citadel that Germans held the city at bay.
+Historians point out that it was from the Citadel that a German SS regiment held the city at bay.

 Cave Church